crossbario/crossbar/docs/pages/gettingstarted.rst

 -------------------
 .. literalinclude:: code/client_subscribe.py
    :language: python
+   :emphasize-lines: 22

-The subscriber client subsriber to the topic "com.myapp.topic1" and each time a event arrives the on_event method is called.
+The subscriber client subsriber to the topic "com.myapp.hello" and each time a event arrives the on_event method is called.
 ::

-  sub = yield self.subscribe(self.on_event, u'com.myapp.topic1')
+  sub = yield self.subscribe(self.on_event, u'com.myapp.hello')

 Autobahn from Browser:
 ======================